 In this same report, Harvard praises some juices’ health benefits:

 - Kale juice, citrus-based juices, and carrot juice may reduce your risk of heart disease.

 This may not sound like much, but this is fairly strong support for juice.
-So, yes to juice.
-Maybe or probably not to juice cleanses is Harvard’s stance.
+So, yes to juice while noting Harvard’s insufficient evidence stance regarding juice cleanses.

 All the reputable research I’ve found is similar.
 Yes, drinking fresh juice is healthy.
 And, no, juice cleanses will probably not improve your health.

 A juice cleanse is a type of detox that focuses on consuming fruit and vegetable juices, typically for a fixed duration of typically one to three days.

 You end up consuming large quantities of vitamins and minerals thanks to materially increasing your consumption of fruits and vegetables.
 This happens while you are simultaneously flushing toxins out of your body, which is also caused by the increased consumption of fruits and vegetables.

 You’re likely to lose some weight in this process, but you’ll probably gain it back if you go back to your old eating habits.

 There are many different ways of doing juice cleanses.
 The most common method involves sticking to an all-liquid diet for one to three days, based on your requirements and your willpower.

 Before you take on the juice cleanse itself, there are a few things you need to know that will help you make the most of your detox.